teads/TeadsSDK-android/README.md

 ## Changelog

 v1.6.3:
-- New `TeadsConfiguration.preventWebViewAutoClean` to prevent WebView Ad to be auto cleanded by Teads SDK
+- New `TeadsConfiguration.preventWebViewAutoClean` to prevent WebView Ad to be auto cleaned by Teads SDK
 - Fixes

 v1.6.1: